jng34/loCodeLy/README.md

-***Lo-code-ly***
+## Lo-Code-Ly ##

-A web application that connects coders (users) based on their zip codes and suggests cafes & coffee shops for them to meet up and code
+A full stack, web application that connects coders (users) based on their zip codes and suggests cafes & coffee shops for coding meetups

 Deliverables
  -Find shortest path from zip1 to zip2  ✔